obawp/wordpress-docker/Readme.md

 ## Customize

-The Wordpress current version is the php7.4-apache but you can customize it if do you want in your `Dockerfile`.
+The PHP current version is 8.3 the but you can build your own image if do you want in your `Dockerfile`.

 ## Requirements